Perfectoid Rings Breakdance in Sonic Pi?

 The Capsule Corp

-Everything above is captured in the following more formal definition.
-If AA is a topological ring, we will call it an integral perfectoid ring if there exists an element π\pi such that
+After all these divagations, everything above is captured in the following more formal definition.
+If AA is a topological ring, we will call it an integral perfectoid ring if there exists an element π\pi (non zero divisor) such that

 AlimNA/πNA,A \cong \varprojlim_{N} A / \pi^N A,